ritatam/nanopore-biosecurity-workshop-2022/README.md

 Now, unlock the USEARCH program and run it. ***Don't foget the $ sign***!!!

-	chmod 777 $USEARCH		# give user permission to use USEARCH
+	chmod 777 $USEARCH		# give user permission to use USEARCH export OMP_NUM_THREADS=10		# This changes thread setting for USEARCH
     $USEARCH

 ... which will print the following message.
 If you see this, your USEARCH is all set!